Adity-star/Complete-DataScience-Guide/CheatSheets/README.md

 -  Prpoer initialization:

-   - Rules of thumb: (1) The mean of the activations should be 0, (2) The variance of the activations should stay the same across every layer.
+   - **Rules of thumb**: (1) The mean of the activations should be 0, (2) The variance of the activations should stay the same across every layer.
-  - Xavier initialization for tanh activations.
+- **Xavier initialization for tanh activations**.
       - All the weights of layer l are picked randomly from a normal distribution with mean 0 and variance 1 / n^{# of neurons in previous layer (l - 1)}.
       - Biases are initialized with 0s.
-   - He initialization for ReLU activations.
-The weights are initialized by multiplying by 2 the variance of the Xavier initialization.
+- He initialization for ReLU activations.The weights are initialized by multiplying by 2 the variance of the Xavier initialization.

 [Back to Deep Learning Concepts](#deep-learning-concepts)